-19. The delegate of Switzerland thanked the delegations that reported on their coffee policies and congratulated them on their laudable initiatives.
+- 19. The delegate of Switzerland thanked the delegations that reported on their coffee policies and congratulated them on their laudable initiatives.
 She then informed Members that earlier that week, Switzerland had hosted an event to present the recently launched Swiss Sustainable Coffee Platform, a multi-stakeholder initiative bringing together the Swiss Government, industry, civil society and representatives of academia to address key issues on sustainability in producing countries through the facilitation of public-private projects.
-She also noted that the Platform foresaw the existence of a Producing Sounding Board in its structure, a space where producing countries' needs could be better understood and taken into account.
+She also noted that the Platform foresaw the existence of a Producing Sounding Board in its structure, a space where producing countries' needs could be better understood and taken into account. - 20.
+The Chair of the Council thanked all the Members for the enriching interventions on their national coffee policies. - 21.
+The Council took note of the reports on national coffee policies.

-20. The Chair of the Council thanked all the Members for the enriching interventions on their national coffee policies.
+Item 4: International Coffee Agreement (ICA) 2022

-21. The Council took note of the reports on national coffee policies. ltem 4: International Coffee Agreement (ICA) 2022 Item 4.
-1: Signature ceremony of the ICA 2022
+Item 4.1: Signature and deposit of instruments - ICA 2022